 Please remember that the voice studio is an extension of my home.
-I do have 2 friendly cats and 2 small children who may be present during lesson times.
-If you are allergic to either, you may need to continue your search for a teacher. :-)
+I do have 2 friendly cats, a dog, a husband, and 2 children who may be present during lesson times.
+If you are allergic to any of those, you may need to continue your search for a teacher. :-)

 No food or drink (with the exception of water) is allowed in lessons!